More Vehicle Air Bags Recalled – What Virginians Need to Know

 Map based on NHTSA data

-It's dangerous to put off replacing your car's airbag both for you and whoever happens to be your passenger.
+The most important thing I discovered is that Virginians can and should take proactive action to get all their affected vehicles' air bags replaced.
+It's dangerous to delay the replacement of your car's air bag.
 It could be your friend, your mom, or your child.
-And even if you've checked your car's VIN for the recall before and it wasn't identified, it may be now and more will most likely be added.
+And even if you've checked your car's VIN for the recall before and it wasn't identified, it may be today and more will most likely be added.
 Keep checking!

 3. Check for recalls and make sure your current contact information is correct.
 FAQs are here.

-5. If your car IS NOT identified in the recall, set a reminder to check back in six months and sign up for notifications.
+5. If your car is not identified in the recall, set a reminder to check back in six months and sign up for notifications.

 2/12/18 Update: